« Previous Page

 scientifically proved to be any more effective than a "sugar pill" (placebo),

 it may be said to have a placebo effect.
+Active drugs and therapies can also have a placebo effect.
+It is

 The placebo effect may be the result of the brain releasing "feel